GRANTS

 We're deeply indebted to the many grant organizations that have contributed to our mission.
 Their support has been instrumental in our success.

-2019: $18,000 matching grant towards our South Lake Tahoe Team's Polaris General and trailer.
+2019: $18,000 matching grant towards our Tahoe Team's Polaris General and trailer.

-2022: $18,000 for our Drone Team's thermal imaging drone for nighttime operations.
+2022: $18,000 for our Drone Team's thermal imaging drone, laptop, and accessories.

-2024: $16,000 critical equipment grant our Technical Rope Rescue Team.
+2023: $13,600 critical equipment grant our Technical Rope Rescue Team.

 The Dave & Cheryl Duffield Foundation is a private charitable foundation known for significant contributions to animal welfare through Maddie's Fund and support for military veterans, community initiatives, education, and social services.
 Our sincere thanks for their generous $15,000 grant in 2021 which equipped our Animal Technical Rescue Team with a vital stock trailer and essential equipment.

 Parasol Tahoe Community Foundation partners with donors to support charitable giving to strengthen the Tahoe region.
-We extend our sincere thanks for their generous $15,000 grant in 2023 to equip our South Lake Tahoe Team with vital winter gear.
+We extend our sincere thanks for their generous $15,000 grant in 2023 to equip our Tahoe Team with vital winter gear.

 Thanks to the Lake Tahoe Visitors Authority and the Tahoe Douglas Visitors Authority, our South Lake Tahoe Team received a $5,000 grant in 2022 and $1,500 grant in 2024, made possible by the donations from the American Century Championship tournament.